bigfix/developer.bigfix.com/site/pages/relevance/guide/client/index.md

 If you own a BigFix Lifecycle or a BigFix Compliance version 9.5 Patch 2 or later license, you can exercise your Client Relevance Language queries on the  target clients also directly from the WebUI using the BigFix Query Application.
-For more information, click [BigFix Query](https://www.ibm.com/support/knowledgecenter/SSTK87_9.5.0/com.ibm.bigfix.webui.doc/WebUI/Users_Guide/c_bigfix_query.html).
+For more information, click [Get Started with BigFix Query](https://help.hcl-software.com/bigfix/11.0/webui/WebUI/Users_Guide/c_bigfix_query.html).

 <dl>
   <dt>[**System Information**](./system-information.html)</dt>